moneypot/moneypot-lib/README.md

-hookedin-lib is a javascript library that fully implements the hookedin primitives.
+moneypot-lib is a javascript library that fully implements the moneypot primitives.

 Design Goals